 Accepted as a referral by Australian Hearing when sensorineural hearing loss is identified.
 Any responsible adult, ideally with good hearing, can set up and supervise testing.

 Sound Scouts takes the form of a fun, interactive game that encourages the child to participate.
 The game is played on a tablet or mobile phone, with the child wearing a good quality set of headphones.
 Sound Scouts brings together gamification of hearing testing, world leading acoustic technology and the simplicity of app delivery.
-Sound Scouts is available on the App Store and Google Play (in Australia only).
+Sound Scouts is available on the App Store and Google Play.